Despite Pandemic, Food & Friends to Prepare and Deliver 3,500 Thanksgiving Meals

 “This year especially, everyone deserves a celebration.
 The reality is that even during the holidays our clients, who suffer from chronic and complex medical issues, would otherwise be unable to celebrate in the most basic and necessary way – with a warm Thanksgiving meal for their families,” says Carrie Stoltzfus, Executive Director of Food & Friends.
 “These children and families deal with serious issues every day, but we can make Thanksgiving a much better holiday.
 Setting some extra places at the table is our Thanksgiving tradition.”

-This year, Food & Friends is proud to have Giant Food as the lead sponsor of the holiday event.
+This year, Food & Friends is proud to have Wegman’s as the premiere sponsor of the holiday event.
 Food & Friends depends on the support of the entire community to make Thanksgiving a reality for its clients and will deliver 1.2 million meals this coming year.

 WHO: Hundreds of volunteers will join Food & Friends staff in physically-distanced Thanksgiving meal packing and delivery pickups.